AndieWill510/AnotherOption/Options/007-the-problem-is-not-autistic-behavior.md

 ## Doorway

-Autistic behavior is one of the great distractions.
+Neurodivergent behavior is one of the great distractions.

 Not because behavior is meaningless.